genestack/user-tutorials/source/guide/pipelines-rawQC-preprocessing.rst

 FastQC report
 +++++++++++++

 ..
-TODO this is a tutorial on data flows !!!!!!
-..
 TODO tips: depending on the technology (WGS, WES, Microbiome, etc. data) and Organism, you can expect warnings and faiures as well

 **Action**: to perform quality control (QC) of raw sequencing reads.
 According to